ttinkr/metasquanch/README.md

 ## Running metasquanch as Node.js application

 ### Prerequisites
-If you plan to run metasquanch without a container runtime, be sure to install exiftool and qpdf.
+If you plan to run metasquanch without a container runtime, be sure to have a working Node.js environment.
+Furthermore install exiftool and qpdf.
 This can be achieved by running...

 ```
 sudo apt update && apt install exiftool qpdf